arkq/bluez-alsa/doc/bluealsa-cli.1.rst

 list-pcms
     Print a list of BlueALSA PCM D-Bus paths, one per line.

+list-services
+    Print a list of all running BlueALSA D-Bus service names, one per line.

 info *PCM_PATH*
     Print the properties and available codecs of the given PCM.
     The properties are printed one per line, in the format